You are checking a tour that begins in San Pedro de Atacama. If you want to see tours that begin in Uyuni, click here.

 All meals (breakfast, lunch and dinner).

-- 1st night at Refugio Huayllajara, in shared room with shared bathroom (without showers).
+- 1st night at Refugio Huayllajara, in shared room of maximum 6 people, with shared bathroom (without showers).

-- 2nd night at Hostal de Sal San Juan de Rosario, in shared double room, with shared bathroom (showers with hot water).
+- 2nd night at Hostal de Sal San Juan de Rosario, in shared double, triple or quadruple room, subject to availability, with shared bathroom (showers with hot water).

 - 3rd night at Hostal Villa Mar, in shared double, triple or quadruple room, subject to availability) with shared bathroom (showers with cold water.
 For having hot water, it must be payed a Bs.
 10 extra per person).